Back to blog

 • Device sales and financing: Some MVNOs offer installment plans for devices like smartphones, tablets, and accessories.

 • Creative bundling: In recent years, tech-focused companies have begun embedding connectivity within their user experience and using it as a catalyst for earning more value from customers.
-Examples of creative bundling strategies include travel companies offering free travel eSIMs to their premium members, fintechs using phone plans to attract customers to their financial products, and HR tech platforms using corporate phone plans to enhance product stickiness.
+Examples of creative bundling strategies include fintechs using phone plans to attract customers to their financial products, travel companies offering free travel eSIMs to their premium members, and HR tech platforms using corporate phone plans to enhance product stickiness.

 Key challenges in launching an MVNO